-After each graded discussion and application assignment, general feedback will be given in a discussion board titled General Grading Feedback for Coursework.
+If you would like more specific feedback on any coursework, email the instructor within one week of the posted grade.
+After each graded discussion and application assignment, general feedback will be given in a discussion board titled General Grading Feedback for Coursework, Comments, and Clarifications.
 The instructor will provide class-wide feedback for these assignments.
-If you would like more specific feedback on any coursework, email the instructor within 3 days of the posted grade.
 If the class scores above an 80% on a discussion or application assignment, feedback may not be provided.